Oluwayomi-Project/Visualisation-for-exploratory-analysis-of-BHM/README.md

 ## Visualisations for exploratory analysis of Bayesian hierarchical regression models

-### All the data needed for this analysis are saved in the folder named "PISA_Data" as; maths_pisa.Rdata and Europe_Pisamaths.Rdata.
+### All the data needed for this analysis are saved in the folder named "PISA_data" as; maths_pisa.Rdata and Europe_Pisamaths.Rdata.

-#### If you can't load this data, the codes in 00_OECD_Rawdata.Rmd file will generate the data for you but you have to download the SPSS raw data directly from OECD website.
+#### If you can't load this data, the codes in 00_OECD_rawdata.Rmd file will generate the data for you but you have to download the SPSS (.sav file) for the raw data directly from OECD website.

 **The maths_pisa.Rdata contains the entire data from OECD with all the countries that participated in PISA survey.
 This data set is the average maths score across all the countries over time.**

-**The Europe_Pisamaths.Rdata contains the data for the European countries comprising of 237 observations from 40 countries.
-Filtering year 2022, as the modelling were conducted without the PISA 2022 observations, we have 202 observations left.**
+**The Europe_Pisamaths.Rdata contains the data for the European countries comprising of 237 observations from 40 countries.**

-### Data cleaning - 00_OECD_RawData.Rmd
+### Data cleaning - 00_OECD_rawData.Rmd
-Upon careful examination, it was observed that the PISA dataset recorded by the learningtower differs from the information available on the OECD website.
+The PISA data is available in the learningtower R package, but upon careful examination, we observed that the PISA dataset recorded by the learningtower differs from the information available on the OECD website.
 Consequently, we decided to download the raw data directly from the OECD website.

 The datasets for the years 2022, 2018, and 2015 are saved as SPSS (.sav file), while the preceding years— 2012, 2009, 2006, 2003, and 2000—are saved as TXT files.

 For the .sav files, the R package named haven provides a function called read_spss, facilitating the reading of SPSS files into R.
-Utilizing this package, we successfully loaded the data in its SPSS format for the years 2022, 2018, and 2015.
+Utilising this package, we successfully loaded the data in its SPSS format for the years 2022, 2018, and 2015.

 As for the PISA surveys conducted prior to 2015, the data was stored as TXT files.
 There are multiple methods to load the data into R, including downloading SPSS software.